 The protocol reaches the Council of Ministers after having been previously agreed with the representatives of public employees at the Negotiating Table of the General State Administration and, in particular, at the Technical Commission for Equal Opportunities and Treatment between Women and Men.
-In addition, it fulfills the obligations acquired in two organic laws: The LO 3/2007 for the effective equality of women and men and the LO 10/2022 for the comprehensive guarantee of sexual freedom.
+In addition, it complies with the obligations acquired in two organic laws: LO 3/2007 for the effective equality of women and men and LO 10/2022 for the comprehensive guarantee of sexual freedom.

-With regard to its scope, the protocol will apply to all personnel of the General Administration of the State and public bodies and also to people who provide services or collaborate with the AGE or with some of its bodies, such as people in training, those who perform non-work practices, etc.
+With regard to its scope of application, the protocol will apply to all personnel of the General State Administration and public agencies and also to people who provide services or collaborate with the AGE or with some of its agencies, such as people in training, those who perform non-work practices, etc.

-The general objective of the protocol is to avoid possible situations of sexual harassment and harassment on the basis of sex in the General Administration of the State and in the bodies linked or dependent on it, and to deal effectively with them if they occur.
+The general objective of the protocol is to avoid possible situations of sexual harassment and harassment on the basis of sex in the General Administration of the State and in the bodies linked to or dependent on it, and to address them effectively in the event that they occur.
 To this end, eight specific objectives are developed:

-- To promote a culture of prevention of sexual and/or sexual harassment in all areas and bodies of the General Administration of the State.
+- To promote the preventive culture of sexual and/or gender-based harassment in all areas and levels of the General State Administration.

 - To express the zero tolerance of the General Administration of the State in the face of situations of sexual and gender-based harassment that may be detected at any level of the organization.